xot/ElectraOne/README.md

 **Use at your own risk!**

+## Using a second E1 to control the mixer

+If you happen to own *two* E1s, then you can use the second one to control the mixer exclusively, while the first controls the currently selected device.

+Proceed as follows.

+1. Connect both E1s to your computer, and make sure that both devices have separate names, e.g. `Electra Controller A`  and `Electra Controller B` (on the Mac, use ```Audio MIDI Setup``` for this).
+2. Create a separate folder `ElectraOneMixer` in your local Ableton MIDI Live Scripts folder (see [installation instructions](#Installation) above), and copy all `.py` files in the `ElectraOne` folder to this new folder.
+3. In Ableton, set up the remote script twice.
+Once using `ElectraOne` with input port and the output port ```Electra Controller A```, and using `ElectraOneMixer` with input port and the output port ```Electra Controller  B``` (if you used the names suggested in step 1).
+For all ports, tick the *Remote* boxes in the MIDI Ports table below, and untick the *Track* boxes.
+3. For `ElectraOne` set `CONTROL_MODE = CONTROL_EFFECT_ONLY` in `config.py`.
+If you use SendMIDI (see above), make sure that your correctly set `E1_PORT_NAME` e.g. `E1_PORT_NAME = 'Electra Controller A Electra Port 1'`.
+4. For `ElectraOneMixer` set `CONTROL_MODE = CONTROL_MIXER_ONLY` and `SENDMIDI_CMD = None` in `config.py`.
+5. Restart Ableton.

 ## Configuring

 The behaviour of the remote script can be changed by editing ```config.py```.
 Below the most basic configuration options are documented.
 More advanced configuration options are discussed [here](xx)

 - ```LIBDIR``` determines where external files are read and written.
-This is first tried as a directory relative to the user's home directory; if that doesn't exist, it is interpreted as an absolute path.
-If that also doesn't exist, then the user home directory is used instead.
+This is first tried as a folder relative to the user's home folder; if that doesn't exist, it is interpreted as an absolute path.
+If that also doesn't exist, then the user home folder is used instead.
 - ```DEBUG``` the amount of debugging information that is written to the log file.
 Larger values mean more logging.
 Set to ```0``` to create no log entries and to speed up the script.
 - ```DETECT_E1``` controls whether to detect the E1 at startup, or not.
 Default is ```True```.
 - ```CONTROL_MODE``` whether the remote script controls both mixer and effect (```CONTROL_EITHER```), the mixer (```CONTROL_MIXER_ONLY```) or the effect only (```CONTROL_EFFECT_ONLY```), or if two E1s are connected each controlling one of them (```CONTROL_BOTH```).